refinedev/refine/documentation/docs/packages/documentation/routers/nextjs-router.md

 `message` (optional) - The warning message.
 Default value is `Are you sure you want to leave?
 You have unsaved changes.` Useful when you don't use an i18n provider.

+### `parseTableParams`

+This function can be used to parse the query parameters of a table page.
+It can be useful when you want to use the query parameters in your server side functions (`loader`) to fetch the data such as [persisting the table state](#how-to-persist-syncwithlocation-in-ssr)

 ## FAQ

 ### How to handle Authentication?